-Bit: An eighth of a byte*
+Bit is an eighth of a byte*

-This is the smallest fundamental size of data storage.
+The bit is the smallest fundamental size of data storage.
 It is a binary digit meaning that it can take the value of either 1 or 0.
 All computer data can be broken down to a string of these 1 and 0 (like in the Matrix, only it doesn’t fall down the screen like rain).
 When represented as a string it is called binary code.

 Byte: 1 Byte